eshtek/hexos-docs/docs/troubleshooting/index.md

    - RAIDZ1 requires at least 3 drives
    - RAIDZ2 requires at least 4 drives

+## Task & Operation Issues

+### Dismissing Stale Tasks

+If a task is taking too long or appears stuck in the Activities panel, you can manually dismiss it by enabling [Experimental Features](/features/settings/experimental-features/) and clicking the X icon next to the task.

 ## Getting Additional Help

 If your issue isn't covered here: